 ADVANTAGES

-The potential advantages are that, with the integration of Blockchain technology into the existing electoral process, voters can verify their voting choices using their voters card as a private key at any point in time.
+The potential advantages are that, with the integration of blockchain-based technology solution into the existing electoral systems, voters will be able to verify their voting choices using their voters card as a private key at any point in time.

+All results could be processed within couple of minutes.

+It is auditable by the general public.

+The entire election process will be transparent and decentralized.

-The Block chain’s big advantage is that it’s public.
-Everyone participating can see the blocks and the votes stored in them and it’s public which is a great advantage of the Blockchain electoral system.
+Everyone participating can see the blocks and the votes stored in them and it’s public which is a great advantage of the blockchain-based electoral system.
 However, that doesn’t mean everyone can see the actual content of the electoral process; that information is protected by a private key.

-With the Blockchain technology into the Nigeria electoral process, the system is decentralized, so no single authority can approve vote or set specific rules to have election accepted.
+With the blockchain-based technology solution into the Nigeria electoral process, the systems are decentralized, so no single authority can approve vote or set specific rules to have election accepted after reaching a consensus based on set rules for voting.
 As a result, the model involves a great deal of trust, as all the voters participating in the network must reach a consensus to accept elections.

 Most important of all, it’s secure.
 The database can only be extended; previous records cannot be changed or, at least, there’s a very high cost if someone wants to alter previous records.

-The proposed technology completely removes paper works or is reduced to about 1% (for proper handling over of equipment and other election materials as there won’t be paper validation.
+The proposed technology completely removes paper works or is reduced to about 1% for proper handling over of equipment and other election materials as there won’t be any paper validation.

 LIMITATIONS

+The integration of the existing voters card into the blockchain-backed solution for convenient and secure online voting and the entire blockchain architecture for the desired purpose requires an ample of time for the one full development and deployments.

+We have to generate digital keys for all voters/individuals having issued the voters card to capture the existing card data, which could be resulted to the re-insurances of a new card.

+There is more innovation to voting technology and these could be fully integrated to optimized the centralized system into a more secured and decentralized systems.

+There could be some challenges in validating voters after they have voted/casted their votes.

-Blockchain adoption is expected to be slow and steady, as it changes, it brings gain momentum, accordingly (Lucas, 2018).
+The proposed INEC blockchain-based systems for adoption is expected to be slow and steady, as it changes, it gains momentum, and required large energy consumption.

-Integration concerns of Blockchain technology into an existing electoral central system requires large energy consumption.

-National and Educational adoption.
+The National and Educational adoption.

 Control, Security and Privacy.